 3. Ask to see a copy of the builder's domestic building insurance policy for the work and public liability insurance policy.

-4. Check if the builder is a "Pool Builder Member" of SPASA Victoria .
-All SPASA Victoria Pool Builder category members must have the correct insurances & be registered with the Building Practitioner's Board.
+4. Check if the builder is a "Pool Builder Member" of SPASAVIC .
+All SPASAVIC Pool Builder category members must have the correct insurances & be registered with the Building Practitioner's Board.

 5. Read SPASAVIC 's consumer advice and fact sheets.
 Media enquiries: Brendan Watkins, SPASAVIC CEO, 03 9501 2040